mondweep/DCC/README.md

         VITE_PAYMENT_CONTRACT_ADDRESS=0x...
         VITE_NETWORK_CHAIN_ID=YOUR_CHAIN_ID # e.g., 1337 for default Hardhat, or your Geth chain ID
         ```
-        *(Replace `0x...` with the actual addresses output during deployment and `YOUR_CHAIN_ID` with the correct chain ID for your local Geth network)*
+        *(Replace `0x...` with the actual addresses output during deployment and `YOUR_CHAIN_ID` with the correct chain ID for your local network)*
 *   **Run Development Server:**
     ```bash
     npm run dev
     ```
     The application should be accessible at `http://localhost:5173` (or the port specified by Vite).
+You can interact with the basic UI, but contract interactions will fail until deployment is successful.

 ### 4. MetaMask Configuration